 Who Does This Affect?

 This news impacts women with a hormone receptor H(HR)-positive, HER2-negative, axillary lymph node-negative breast cancer diagnosis, a recurrence score of 11-25, and are 50 years or older and postmenopausal.
-“This study is a huge step for breast cancer patients,” says Erin Fleener, MD, medical oncologist at the CHI St. Joseph Health Cancer Center in Bryan, Texas.
+“This study is a huge step for breast cancer patients,” says Erin Fleener, MD, medical oncologist at the St. Joseph Health Cancer Center in Bryan, Texas.
 “Many women can now avoid unnecessary treatments that can cause severe side effects and create a financial burden.”

 Doctors still believe women under the age of 50 with a higher intermediate score (16-25) should still receive both chemotherapy and hormone therapy because there were signs that these women did benefit from the added chemotherapy.

-If you or a loved one has been diagnosed with breast cancer, schedule an appointment with a CHI St. Joseph Health oncologist to discuss how the TAILORx study might impact your future treatment plan.
+If you or a loved one has been diagnosed with breast cancer, schedule an appointment with a St. Joseph Health oncologist to discuss how the TAILORx study might impact your future treatment plan.
 As the Brazos Valley’s leader in breast cancer care, our experienced team has the tools to provide compassionate, comprehensive care.